Amplituhedra and origami, I: tree level: Main results

-See \cref{sec:intro:holomorphic} for the construction of the bijection in \cref{thm:intro:t_imm_vs_triples} using the theory of discrete holomorphic functions on $\G$ (cf.~\cite{CLR1,KLRR}).
-Given $C = \Meas(\G,\wt)\in\Grtnn(k,n)$, this construction associates a map $\Tll:\GD\to\C$ to any pair $\lalat\in\lalats$ with $\la\subset C \subset \latp$.
-The main part of the proof is to show that if we additionally have $\lalat\in\lalak$ then $\Tll$ is indeed a t-immersion, and in particular preserves the orientations of all faces of $\GD$.
-We accomplish this by relating t-immersions to \emph{the magic projector} $\Qla$ discussed in \cref{sec:intro:Qla}.
+See \cref{sec:intro:holomorphic} for the explicit construction of the bijection in \cref{thm:intro:t_imm_vs_triples} using the theory of discrete holomorphic functions on $\G$ (cf.~\cite{CLR1,KLRR}).
+Given $C = \Meas(\G,\wt)\in\Grtnn(k,n)$, this construction associates a map $\Tll:\SuppGD\to\C$ to any pair $\lalat\in\lalats$ satisfying $\la\subset C \subset \latp$.
+The bulk of the proof is devoted to showing that if we additionally have $\lalat\in\lalak$ then $\Tll$ is indeed a t-immersion and, in particular, preserves the orientations of all faces of $\GD$.